djccs/homework/README.md

 ● GET /authorize
 - Verifies authorized user
 - Verifies unauthorized users

-Verify logged in user cannot access resources out of the scope (premissions to resources or other apps)
+- Verifies logged in user cannot access resources out of the scope (premissions to resources or other apps)

 ● POST /token